HuchieWuchie/AffNetDRROS/README.md

 # ROS NODE: Learning to Segment Object Affordances on Synthetic Data for Task-oriented Robotic Handovers"

 This repository contains the implementation of the ROS node for our paper "Learning to Segment Object Affordances on Synthetic Data for Task-oriented Robotic Handovers".
-With this repository task-oriented handover can be performed on an UR5 with a robotiq gripper and an intel realsense D435.
+With this repository task-oriented handover can be performed on the little helper robot with a robotiq gripper and an intel realsense D435.

 The other affilated repositories for this paper can be found at.